cscart/docs/en/cscart_addons/addons/geolocation_by_maxmind/index.rst

 Setting up languages
 ====================

-    The IP Geolocation by MaxMind add-on allows to automatically determine the customer's language in the store depending on their country.
+    The IP Geolocation add-on allows to automatically determine the customer's language in the store depending on their country.

     .. fancybox:: img/Maxmind_Selection_036.png
         :alt: determine the customer's language